MicrosoftDocs/executable-docs/scenarios/azure-docs/articles/static-web-apps/get-started-cli.md

 ---
 title: "Quickstart: Building your first static site with the Azure Static Web Apps using the CLI"
-description: Learn to deploy a static site to Azure Static Web Apps with the Azure CLI.
+description: Learn to deploy a static site to Azure Static Web Apps with the Azure CLI via a guided deployment.
 services: static-web-apps
 author: craigshoemaker
 ms.service: azure-static-web-apps